LeMei/HapticLLaMA/README.md

 ---

 ## 🚀 Citation
-If you find this dataset useful for your research, please cite our paper:
+If you find this work (e.g., model or code) useful for your research, please cite our paper:

 ```bibtex
 @article{hu2025hapticllama,